chef/chef-web-docs/chef_master/source/about_chefdk.rst

 #.
 Create a skeleton cookbook by running `chef generate cookbook MY_COOKBOOK_NAME`.
 This will generate a cookbook with a single recipe and testing configuration with with ChefSpec  and Delivery Local Mode.

 #.
 Write cookbook recipes or resources and debug those recipes as they are being written using Cookstyle and Test Kitchen.
 This is typically an iterative process, where cookbook are tested as they are developed, bugs are fixed quickly, and then cookbooks are tested again.
-A text editor---Sublime Text, vim, TextMate, EditPad, or any other preferred text editor---is used to author the files in the cookbook.
+A text editor---Visual Studio Code, Atom, vim, or any other preferred text editor---is used to author the files in the cookbook.

 #.
 Perform acceptance tests.
 These tests are not done in a development environment, but rather are done against a full Chef Infra Server using an environment that matches the production environment as closely as possible.